Oviraptorosauria: Feathers

 Evidence for feathered oviraptorosaurs exists in several forms.
 Most directly, four species of primitive oviraptorosaurs (in the genera Caudipteryx, Protarchaeopteryx, and Similicaudipteryx) have been found with impressions of well developed feathers, most notably on the wings and tail, suggesting that they functioned at least partially for display.
 Secondly, at least four oviraptorosaur genera (Nomingia, Similicaudipteryx, Citipati, and Conchoraptor) preserved tails ending in something like a pygostyle, a bony structure at the end of the tail that, in modern birds, is used to support a fan of feathers.
-Similarly, quill knobs (anchor points for wing feathers on the ulna) have been reported in the oviraptorosaurian species Avimimus portentosus.
+Similarly, quill knobs (anchor points for wing feathers on the ulna) have been reported in the oviraptorosaur species Avimimus portentosus.
 Additionally, a number of oviraptorid specimens have famously been discovered in a nesting position similar to that of modern birds.
 The arms of these specimens are positioned in such a way that they could perfectly cover their eggs if they had small wings and a substantial covering of feathers.

+Notably, a study on flight feathers has concluded that Caudipteryx was secondarily flightless, implying an ancestral volant ancestor for oviraptorosaurs.